Universal Credit

 • Housing Benefit

-People claiming any of the six benefits that Universal Credit replaced, who have a change of circumstances, may need to move to Universal Credit from the date of the change of circumstances.
+People still claiming any of the six benefits that Universal Credit replaced, who have a change of circumstances, may need to move to Universal Credit from the date of the change of circumstances.

 When someone claims Universal Credit, any benefits or tax credits it replaces will stop.
 People considering a move to Universal Credit from another benefit should seek independent advice before making a claim for Universal Credit.